erinvdoyle/equisync/README.md

 </details>

 I created the ERD above as I planned my project.
-But by virtue of this being a passion project, and one which I would like to use to help record my own horses' management, my project quickly outgrew the first schema.
+But by virtue of this being a serious passion project ( and one which I would like to use to help record my own horses' management), EquiSync quickly outgrew the first schema.

 I used Graphviz to generate the final ERD, which I will discuss in the Models section, just below this one